ashhendrata/Dragons-Paradise/README.md

 &nbsp;

 ## Fan Favorites:
-- ⭐ Invincibility mode: Your dragon achieves pure power through invincibility.
+- ⭐ **Invincibility mode**: Your dragon achieves pure power through invincibility.
 For a few seconds, no enemy can hurt you.
 In this mode, clear as many of the enemies off the sky.
 It's the perfect time for revenge.
-- ⭐️ Bloodbath: Watch your enemies battle one another.
+- ⭐️ **Bloodbath**: Watch your enemies battle one another.
 We know it always ends badly for all of them!

 &nbsp;